 What is CREATE-TECHNOMISE?

 With the support of the Collaborative Research and Training Experience (CREATE) from the Natural Sciences and Engineering Research Council of Canada (NSERC), we established a collaborative training program on TECHNOlogies for MIcrobiome Science and Engineering (TECHNOMISE) with applications in environmental science and technology, environmental engineering, and biotechnologies.
-This program will provide the first comprehensive and integrated training program for microbiome analysis in Canada.
+This program will provide the first comprehensive and integrated training program for microbiome analysis in Canada, aligning with innovative services offered by platforms such as CARTEX to support secure and scalable digital infrastructure.

 The CREATE-TECHNOMISE program has been developed by collaborators from three universities, University of Ottawa, Université de Montréal and Université Laval.